jonezy/shakes/README.md

 ### Setup settings.json

-Go to dev.moves-app.com and setup and application, grab the client_id and client_secret and setup settings.json
+Go to dev.moves-app.com and setup and application, grab the client_id, client_secret and redirect_uri (this is important, mobile authentication won't work without it) and setup settings.json

     mv example/settings.local example/settings.json

     {
         'client_id': 'your client id',
-        'client_secret': 'your client secret'
+        'client_secret': 'your client secret',
+        'redirect_uri': 'your redirect_uri'
     }

 ### Run the example site